What is Phishing?

-A phish is an email which is made to look as though it's from a friend, a business or an organization.
-The email can come from a phony email address that may be only one or two characters different from the real account, or it can come from a real account that has already been compromised.
-Among the many entities from which a phish pretends to originate, a phish can be made to look like an official email.
-In the case of our university, the attacker's goal would likely be to steal your UW-P account and password.
-Regardless of the type of phishing email, all attacks will typically link to an outside website and ask you to provide your credentials.
-Once attackers possess your credentials and your account is compromised, phishers can hide their activities through redirecting, deleting or forwarding emails that may catch your attention.
+A phish is a type of cyber-attack which is made to look as though it's from a friend, a business or an organization.
+The attempt can come from a fake email address that may be only one or two characters different from the real account, or it can come from a real account that has already been compromised.
+Among the many entities from which a phish pretends to originate, a phish can be made to look like an official email, phone call, or text message.
+These phishing attacks are designed with two main focus’s in mind; Acquire sensitive information, or scam individuals into giving the Cybercriminal money.
+Regardless of the type of phishing attack, all attacks will typically attempt to link you to an external website, or ask you to send them information.
+Once attackers possess your sensitive information, they may be able to gain access to your account.
 In other words, you will not see any change to your account and will not know that there is someone else accessing your information.

 What is UW-Parkside doing about this?

 More than half of all email received by any organization is "spam".
 UW-Parkside utilizes state-of-the-art filters that use algorithms to remove known or suspicious unwanted emails.
 The sensitivity of these filters can be adjusted, however adjusting it too high increases the risk that legitimate emails may not get delivered to you.
-If you and your coworkers receive similar spam emails, please advise the campus help desk.
+If you and your colleagues receive similar spam emails, please advise the TechBar.
 IT staff can then run a process to remove such spam emails from email accounts.
 Because of the effort and risk involved, this is typically only done when a high number of users are affected.
-For more information on phishing visit this knowledgebase page.

 CTS recommends that you do not open any emails from individuals that you do not know.
 If you receive an email from a professor or an official UW Parkside employee asking you to purchase gift cards or to mail them money, do not oblige their requests.
 A UW Parkside employee will not make such requests through electronic means.
 Please use your own judgment and due diligence in researching who the particular UW Parkside Employee is to verify their legitimacy.